Emdad12/End-to-End-Data-Analysis-Project-readme.md/README.md

 Disclaimer

 This project is not original work.
-It is adapted from a [YouTube tutorial](insert link) for learning purposes.
+It is adapted from a  **Ankit Bansal** [(youtubelink)](https://www.youtube.com/@ankitbansal6) for learning purposes.
 The modifications, including using MySQL Workbench and additional analysis, were performed independently.

 Acknowledgments

-Special thanks to [YouTube Channel Name](insert link) for the detailed tutorial that inspired this project.
+Special thanks to  **Ankit Bansal** for the detailed tutorial that inspired this project.